dixon31896/Week8/README.md

 Vulnerability #1: SQL Injection

--Upon checking the information page for a salesperson, we can use a SQLi as a value for the ID.
+- Upon checking the information page for a salesperson, we can use a SQLi as a value for the ID.
 For example : `' OR SLEEP(5)=0--'`

 ![](SQLiBlue.gif)

 Vulnerability #2: Session Hijacking/Fixation

--As long as we can get the sessionid of the administrator then we can login using any user or password as long as we change the sessionid to the administrator's.
+- As long as we can get the sessionid of the administrator then we can login using any user or password as long as we change the sessionid to the administrator's.

 ![](SessionHijackingBlue.gif)